About

 • ½ tsp cayenne pepper leave it out if you prefer a mild kottu

-• 2 heaped cups of shredded chicken leftover chicken curry OR rotisserie chicken
+• 3 cups shredded chicken leftover chicken curry OR rotisserie chicken

 • ½ cup leftover curry sauce OR use the curry spices below